ETags are used in to check whether pages need to be re-calculated or can be

 The name of the current skin (theme)

-A timestamp indicating the last-modified timestamp for the Resource Registries.
+A timestamp indicating the most recent last-modified date for all three Resource Registries.
 This is useful for avoiding requests for expired resources from cached pages.

 It is possible to provide additional tokens by registering an